Castle Baynard

-Castle Baynard is one of the 25 wards of the City of London, the historic and financial centre of London, England.
+Castle Baynard is one of the 25 wards of the City of London, with the City forming the historic and financial centre of Greater London, England.

 Features

 The ward covers an irregularly shaped area, sometimes likened to a tuning fork, bounded on the east by the wards of Queenhithe and Bread Street; the ward of Farringdon Without to the north and west; the ward of Farringdon Within to the north; and by the River Thames to the south.

 Major landmarks within the ward include Blackfriars Bridge (the full span of which falls within the City and this ward), the naval establishment HMS President, and St Paul's Cathedral.
 In addition, the area includes the churches of St Bride's, which the Poet Laureate Sir John Betjeman described as "magnificent, even by the exalted standards of Sir Christopher Wren", and St Andrew-by-the-Wardrobe.
 The College of Arms is also located in Castle Baynard.
 The ward formerly also included the Church of St Mary Magdalen Old Fish Street, which burned down in 1886 and was not rebuilt, and its own charitable foundation, Castle Baynard Ward School.
 Today the Mermaid Theatre, on the site of Curriers' Alley and Puddle Dock, lies within the ward's catchment area.
 The north-bank entrance of Blackfriars station, the only London station to span the Thames, also lies within Castle Baynard.

 Boundary changes in 2003 expanded the ward considerably into the traditional area of the two Farringdon wards, though a small amount of territory was lost to Queenhithe ward.
 Today, Castle Baynard is busy and an exceptionally concentrated area of commercial and tourist activity, but still retains its own distinct identity.